Innovation in action

 The consequences are obvious: Since the large companies determine the research topics, they also receive the most funding.
 Of the nearly 180 million euros from the EU, which Clean Sky budgeted for 2010 and 2011, only six million euros were earmarked for European universities; while over 55 percent of the total went to the twelve participating companies.
 The rest was distributed to other research institutions and SMEs – a total of 70 partners participated.
 The “Fuel Cells and Hydrogen” JTI budgeted approximately 180 million euros for 2008 through 2010, of which 131 million was planned for the industries involved.

 Some of the participating researchers however understand the low academic participation and the narrowness of the topics.
 This is quite natural if we are to reduce the gap between advanced research and successful products.
-The organization “Industrial Community Research” (IGF) in Germany shows that the “valley of death” between research and marketable products can be bridged by universities and industry conjointly.
+The organisation “Industrial Community Research” (IGF) in Germany shows that the “valley of death” between research and marketable products can be bridged by universities and industry conjointly.
 Small and medium-sized enterprises cooperate with public research institutions to solve pressing research problems of entire industries, in medicine, for example, such as antibiotic resistance and the fight against germs in wounds.
 Last year, over 500 institutions of higher education were involved in almost 1,200 projects, which jointly received nearly half of the 137 million euros of funding from the Federal Ministry of Economics.
 “The projects are not predetermined in terms of results,” says Anita Widera from the “Industrial Research Alliance”.
 The association is managed by the IGF.
 Their projects are “applied basic research,” a kind of marketplace, where ideas from the research institutions meet the needs of industry.

 JTIs on the other hand are almost an internal event within the industry.
 For instance, the governing board of the “Fuel Cells and Hydrogen” JTI consists of six members from industry, five EU representative and only one from a higher education institution.
 This raises the question why the taxpayer is co-financing this JTI.
 “The public takes on the risk of failure in research projects, freeing the companies,” says Volker Krajenski from the German Research Center for Aeronautics and Space, which is also participating in Clean Sky.
 However, the risk decreases as the technology matures.
 The JTI, for example, funded the development of a special jet engine, the so-called geared turbofan.
 The airlines expect this to make aircraft quieter and more fuel-efficient.
 The development of this geared turbofan is so far advanced that it will be introduced in the Airbus A320neo within a few years.
 As part of Clean Sky, a developer consortium is now working on a new generation.
 In this project, however, there is hardly anything new that still needs to be invented.